BenjaminTuckerInstitute/Liberty/4/23/liberty.md

 Into the value of his “Law of Prices,” “Universal Wealth,” etc., and that masterpiece of research, logic, and close reasoning of the end of his days, his “Letter to Grover Cleveland,” I have not space to enter.
 They are all, however, but applications and illustrations of the principles laid down in “Natural Law.”

 Though the recognition of the principles of justice and truth is not all that is necessary to morality (these principles must become part and parcel of men’s natures — in other words, they must become *sentiments* — before they are effective moral agents), still the recognition of the principles of right conduct is a very important step, and the first step, towards right conduct, and this step Lysander Spooner much as any man in our century has helped us to take.
 The best tribute we can pay to his memory, the best proof that we can give that we really appreciated him, is to continue, if not with the same ability, still with all the ability we possess, the work to which he devoted his life.
-That your meeting may help to promote this work is the ardent hope of yours sincerely,	GERTRUDE B KELLY.
+That your meeting may help to promote this work is the ardent hope of yours sincerely,

+Gertrude B. Kelly.

 61 East Seventh St., New York, May 27, 1887.